Skip to content

 What if There is No Consideration?

 English common law can protect you in this situation, especially if you relied on the promise given by the other person to your detriment.
-Following from the last example, if you went out and bought equipment relying on the other person to pay you, then you may be able to ask the court to give you a remedy.
+Following the last example, if you went out and bought equipment relying on the other person to pay you, you may be able to ask the court to give you a remedy.

 Key Takeaways

-Consideration is an important aspect of forming a valid contract.
+Consideration is an essential aspect of forming a valid contract.
 Without it, you will not have a legal right alongside your agreement.
 For an agreement to have sufficient consideration, you will need an exchange of practical benefits or detriments.
 This does not have to be a good commercial agreement, as the courts will almost always protect a bad bargain.

 If you are unsure as to whether you have a valid contract and you are planning on taking another person to court, our experienced contract lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions on the differences between a deed and an agreement.
 Call us today on 0808 196 8584 or visit our membership page.